 Fill your box with Caramel Popcorn with Peanut Butter.
 Preheat oven to 250°F. Heat 2 tbsp. canola oil in a pot over medium-high heat.
 Add ½ c. unpopped corn kernels and cover.
 Cook for about four minutes or until the popping stops.
 Remove from heat and add 1/2 c. peanuts.
 In a medium saucepan, combine 2/3 c. brown sugar, 2/3 c. light corn syrup, 2½ tbsp. unsalted butter and ½ tsp. salt.
 Bring to a boil and cook for three minutes, stirring occasionally.
 Remove from heat and stir in ½ c. creamy peanut butter and 1 tsp. vanilla.
 Pour over popcorn and mix to coat.
 Spread on a baking sheet and bake for one hour, stirring every 15 minutes.

 Rent out an AMC Theatre just for your family.
 See details on amctheatres.com/rentals.
-See a movie from the comfort of your own car at a drive-in theater: Starlight Drive-In or The Springs Cinema & Taphouse.
+See a movie from the comfort of your own car at a drive-in theater at Starlight Drive-In, or enjoy a special viewing at The Springs Cinema & Taphouse.

 Go All in for Pizza